menchelab/netviz-iactive-/README.md

 * press `z` for a top view to easily see the aggregated view of layers
 * select algorithm in dropdown at the loader panel at the top and press load button
 * there are some custom algorithms starting with "cluster_" that primarily focus on keeping clusters together
+* use slider in top loader panel to change z offset between layers

 ## Mouse & Keyboard Interaction